tallforasmurf/byteplay/about.md

 * Ryan Kelly's short talk
-  ["Bytecode: What, Why, and How to Hack it"](https://www.youtube.com/watch?v=ve7lLHtJ9l8), which contains a demonstration of using byteplay!
+  ["Bytecode: What, Why, and How to Hack it"](https://www.youtube.com/watch?v=ve7lLHtJ9l8), which contains a demonstration of using byteplay.
+  The examples Ryan shows are very specific to Python 2 and not very relevant to Python 3.
+  However, he clearly shows the approach one could take using byteplay.

 * Brett Cannon's talk on
   [how CPython compiles source to bytecode](https://www.youtube.com/watch?v=R31NRWgoIWM)